Gabriella439/slides/marketing/marketing.md

 # Lack of respect for the value of colleague's experiences

-> __Visionaries are the first people in their industry to see the potential of the
+> Visionaries are the first people in their industry to see the potential of the
 > new technology.
 Fundamentally, they see themselves as smarter than their
 > opposite numbers in companies -- and, quite often, they are.
 Indeed, it is
 > their ability to see things first that they want to leverage into a
 > competitive advantage.
 That advantage can only come about if no one else has
-> discovered it.
-They do not expect, therefore, to be buying a well-tested
+> discovered it.  __They do not expect__, therefore, __to be buying a
-> product with an extensive list of industry references.
-Indeed, if such a
+> well-tested product with an extensive list of industry references.
+Indeed,
-> reference base exists, it may actually turn them off, indicating that for
+> if such a reference base exists, it may actually turn them off, indicating
-> this technology, at any rate, they are already too late.__
+> that for this technology, at any rate, they are already too late.__

 > __Pragmatists, on the other hand, deeply value the experience of their
 > colleagues__ in other companies.
 When they buy, they expect extensive